 The Ivorian raised the issue with the official after being subjected to taunts from home supporters during the Champions League fixture between the two sides in Russia on October 23.

 European football's governing body has a three-step plan to tackle racism, with the second being that a statement should be made over a public address system once a complaint has been levied to the referee, before potentially a match being abandoned if such instances continue, but stage two was not adhered to during the game, leading to an investigation into Hategan's actions.

-CSKA was ordered by UEFA on Wednesday to close parts of the Arena Khimki for the next home Champions League fixture against Bayern Munich on November 27, as punishment for the incident.
+CSKA were ordered by Uefa on Wednesday to close parts of the Arena Khimki for their next home Champions League fixture against Bayern Munich on November 27, as punishment for the incident.